marcolo-IT/RAT/Readme.md

 ![RAT](https://user-images.githubusercontent.com/81070073/139211842-1094cbe0-649f-4ceb-a081-d20c510cc77f.gif)

 This gif demonstrates the basics of what the attacker can do after the victim executes the malware and connects to the attacker's server.
+In this example, the attacker viewed the content of a directory, uploaded a file, and read the content of a file.
+The possibility and combination of attack is limitless.
 # Packaging

 I have also packaged the malware with a legitimate Spotify Installer and a fake Spotify logo icon to show a plausible attack example.